-As a specialism I have in-depth knowledge of Autism (ASD), Asperger syndrome and PDA (pathological demand avoidance).
-These conditions can create very high levels of anxiety as you try to make sense of the world around you.
+Being Autistic can create increase the possibility of developing very high levels of anxiety as you try to make sense of the world around you.
 This can feel very debilitating.
-Together we can discuss and explore how your condition affects you and explore ways to enable you to reduce or manage the anxiety in your life.
+Together we can discuss and explore how your autism/PDA affects you and explore ways to enable you to reduce or manage the anxiety in your life.

 I am an experienced Integrative counsellor and Member of the BACP.
 I have a diploma in child counselling and Post Graduate Certificate (Dist) in Autism with Sheffield University.

 I am a qualified integrative counsellor and a registered member of the BACP .
 I provide support and counselling to children and youths.

 In addition to my accredited counselling degree with Greenwich University I have a diploma (distinction) in counselling children and adolescents and a Post Grad Certificate from Sheffield Hallam Uni in Autism.

 I have in-depth knowledge of autism and have worked for many years with children and young people with autism and ADHD.
 I have further enhanced my professional knowledge by completing an indepth course on working with and understanding autism as a spectrum with the Open University.
 I also have personal experience of autism and PDA.

 I also work with parents who have children with autism and we discuss practical strategies and barriers to implementing ideas and strategies to help and support family life.

 I have completed CPD in mindfulness, plus an accredited course in understanding and supporting children and adults who have PDA (Pathological Demand Avoidance), a condition that creates an extraordinary amount of pressure and profound anxiety.